run2bizdocs/documentation/en-us/docs/faq.md

     2- Insert the parameters value (attributes):

-      - Name of the CIs Group which are in the Development Phase (i.e.: CIs in Development)
+      - Name of the CI Group which are in the Development Phase (i.e.: CI in Development)

-      - Name of the CIs Group which are in the Production Phase (i.e.: CIs in Production)
+      - Name of the CI Group which are in the Production Phase (i.e.: CI in Production)

-      - Name of the CIs group which are being confirmated (i.e.: CIs Being Confirmated).
+      - Name of the CI group which are being confirmed (i.e.: CI Being Confirmated).

-    3- Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;
+    3- Click on "Save";

-    4- After configuring the parameters related to the CI lifecycle phases, the CI lifecycle phases' descriptions will be displayed on the Configuration Items Management screen, according to what was specified in the parameter value.
+    4- The CI lifecycle phases' descriptions will be displayed on the Configuration Items Management screen, according to what was specified in the parameter value.

 	CONFIGURATION THROUGH THE GCAS CONFIGURATION SCREEN

     1. Access the 4biz Parameters feature (Parametrization > 4biz Parameters);
     2. Then, the 4biz Parameters screen will be displayed, click on the Search tab.
 The parameter search screen will be displayed;
-    3. Perform a search for the parameter "92 - Name of The Ci Group is In Development Phase (e.g.: CIs in Development)";
+    3. Perform a search for the parameter "92 - Name of The CI Group is In Development Phase (e.g.: CI in Development)";
     4. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;
     5. On the Value field, insert the name of the CI group in development;
-    6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;
+    6. Click on "Save";
-    7. Search for the parameter "93 - Name of The CIs Group in Production Phase (e.g.: ICs em Produção)";
+    7. Search for the parameter "93 - Name of The CI Group in Production Phase";
     8. Select it.
-Then, the parameter registry screen featuring the selected entry data will be displayed;
+Then, the parameter registration screen featuring the selected entry data will be displayed;
     9. On the Value field, insert the name of the CI group in production phase;
-    10. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;
+    10. Click on the "Save";
-    11. Perform the search for the parameter "94 - Name of the group of ICs that are in the Production Phase (Ex: CIs in Homologation)";
+    11. Perform the search for the parameter "94 - Name of the group of CI that are in the Production Phase";
     12. Select it.
-Then, the parameter registry screen featuring the selected entry data will be displayed;
+Then, the parameter registration screen featuring the selected entry data will be displayed;
     13. In the value field, enter the name of the CI group of the homologation phase;
-    14. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit.
+    14. Click on "Save".

 !!!
-Question "How to define the obligatoriness of linking the change with the CI?"
+Question "How to define the obligation of linking the change with the CI?"

     The obligation of the change with the CI is mandatory in the 4biz Parameter screen.
-To define this requirement, proceed as follows:
+To define this requirement:

-    1. Access the 4biz Parameters feature by navigating the main menu Parameterization > Parameters 4biz;
+    1. Access the 4biz Parameters feature by navigating the main menu Parametrization > Parameters 4biz;
-    2. The 4biz Parameters screen appears, click on the 4biz Parameter Search tab;
+    2. The 4biz Parameters screen will appear, click on the 4biz Parameter Search tab;
-    3. It will appear the screen for parameter search.
+    3. It will appear the screen to search for the parameter.
 Search for the parameter "85 - Check the link of change related to the
     Configuration Item (Default: S)";
     4. Select it;
     5. It will be presented the parameter registration screen with the contents of the selected registration, in the value field, enter the value "S";
-    6. Click on "Save" to perform the operation, in which case the date, time and user will be stored automatically for a future audit;
+    6. Click on "Save";
     7. After setting the parameter, when registering a Configuration Item, the change link is mandatory.

 !!!
 Question "To which recipient will be sent notifications of CI?"

     CI notifications will be sent to the recipient defined in the 4biz Parameter screen.

-	To set the recipient, proceed as follows:
+	To set the recipient:

     1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters;
-    2. The 4biz Parameters screen will appear, click the 4biz Parameters Search tab;
+    2. The 4biz Parameters screen will appear, click on the 4biz Parameters Search tab;
     3. It will display the screen for parameter search;
-    4. Perform the search for parameter "90 - Sending Notification E-mails from ICs (1-Group, 2-Owner, 3-All)";
+    4. Search for the parameter "90 - Sending Notification E-mails from CI (1-Group, 2-Owner, 3-All)";
     5. Select the same;
     6. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the identification number of the recipient (1 - Group, 2 - Owner or 3 - All);
-    7. Click the "Record" button to perform the operation, in which case the date, time and user will be stored automatically for a future audit;
+    7. Click on "Save";
-    8. After configuration of the parameter, notifications of IC notifications will be sent to the recipient (group, owner or all), as specified in the parameter value.
+    8. After configuration of the parameter, the notifications of CI will be sent to the recipient (group, owner or all), as specified in the parameter value.

 ### Event Management